 Even when I was a kid, I knew I wanted to be a Rock Journalist™.
 People who have seen the film adaptation of Nick Hornby’s High Fidelity say that John Cusack’s character reminds them of me.
 I don’t know if that’s meant as a compliment or not.

-Bill has written for No Depression, Trouser Press, Ugly Things, WNC Magazine, BLURT, Mountain Xpress, Colorado Springs Independent, The Laurel of Asheville, Shindig!
-Magazine, 60sgaragebands.com, the now-defunct Skope (where he ran things as Editor-in-Chief for two years), Billboard, Stomp and Stammer and Jambase.org, among others.
+Bill writes and/or has written for No Depression, Trouser Press, Ugly Things, WNC Magazine, BLURT, Mountain Xpress, Colorado Springs Independent, The Laurel of Asheville, Shindig!
+Magazine, 60sgaragebands.com, Spill Magazine, the now-defunct Skope (where he ran things as Editor-in-Chief for two years), Billboard, Stomp and Stammer and Jambase.org, among others.

-He has written liner notes for CD reissues of albums by Brotherhood (a Paul Revere and the Raiders spinoff group),heavy rock giants Iron Butterfly, jazz legend Julian “Cannonball” Adderley, progressive rock keyboardist Rick Wakeman and Bobby Lance.
+He has written liner notes for CD reissues of albums by Brotherhood (a Paul Revere and the Raiders spinoff group), heavy rock giants Iron Butterfly, jazz legend Julian “Cannonball” Adderley, progressive rock keyboardist Rick Wakeman, Bobby Lance, Widespread Panic, Dan Fogelberg, and Dave Mason.

 He’s currently working on a couple of book proposals (music-related, of course).
 He lives in a nearly century-old house in Asheville, NC with his wife, two cats, that mountain of vinyl, and way, way, way too many synthesizers and guitars.